You NO LONGER need to call before an urgent visit

 Yes, we perform diagnostic testing and lab work.
 Relocating Urgent Visits to the Medical Center from the Emerald Street location allowed us to offer you the full range of our testing capabilities in one convenient location.

 Most insurances are accepted.
 Our acceptance of your insurance does not guarantee payment by your insurer.
 If you have questions regarding your coverage we recommend contacting your health care insurance provider directly.

 See Cheshire Medical Center’s Billing and Charges page for more information.

 Why should I see the Urgent Visits team instead of the Emergency Department?

 Urgent Visit wait times are shorter and function more like your regular office visit.
 Patients seeking urgent visits are typically suffering from less serious health problems than those treated first in our Emergency Department, which is appropriate for life-threatening conditions.

 Can I have an Urgent Visit even if my primary care provider (PCP) is not from Dartmouth-Hitchcock?

-- If you would like a primary care provider at Cheshire Medical Center, Walpole, or Winchester, we can help you get the paperwork started during your Urgent Visit.
+- No, but if you would like a primary care provider at Cheshire Medical Center, Walpole, or Winchester, we can help you get the paperwork started during your Urgent Visit.